Updated: Oct 13, 2021

 For example, nuclear fusion pushes technology to the limits.
 The fusion reaction occurs at unbelievably high temperatures, and containment of the plasma is a enormous challenge.
 If we fail to meet the Net Zero goals we may find that we will no longer be able to provide the hi-tech infrastructure that fusion technology requires.

 Other technologies are more suited to a low-tech environment.
 For example, there is as much energy as we will ever need in the ocean’s tides, currents and waves.
 This energy can be tapped using devices that are orders of magnitude simpler than a nuclear fusion reactor.
 One example of such technology is vortex shedding.
 Yet this type of technology has not received even a tiny fraction of the funding provided to nuclear fusion, even though it is hardly futuristic — after all, it is the technique that fish use to generate forward propulsion.
-So the technology is well established.
+The technology is very well established.

 Given that achieving our Net Zero goals seems to be ever more unlikely, we would be well